tus/tus-resumable-upload-protocol/protocol.md

 ### Creation

-All Clients and Servers SHOULD implement the upload creation API.
+All Clients and Servers SHOULD implement the upload creation extension.
+If the Server supports this extension, it MUST include the `creation` element in the `Tus-Extension` header.

 #### Example